barryclark/jekyll-now/_posts/2021-01-15-howto-nuxeo-package.md

 Specifying Another Email Prefix For The DEV Environment
 =======================================================

 [ACME] is the default prefix.
-But for a development environment, it may be a problem that the prefix is the same than in production: it could lead to misinterpreation on some test messages.
+But for a development environment, it may be a problem that the prefix is the same than in production: it could lead to misinterpretation on some test messages.
 To change that configuration in dev, we could ask the devops team to manage that configuration at the infrastructure level and override it in the global `nuxeo.conf`.
 The other and better way of doing it is to add a `nuxeo.dev` file next to the `nuxeo.defaults` one and fill it with:
 ```
 nuxeo.notification.eMailSubjectPrefix="[ACME Dev] "
 ```